Olex2/help/gui/EN/work/report.md

 # ABS STR
 The value of the Flack parameter *x* and Hooft parameter *y* are given here for chiral structures.
 For a correctly determined absolute structure, both are close to 0.
-If they are close to 1, then it may be necessary to invert the structure with '<c>inv -f</c>'.
-Select from the drop-down menu the method used to determine the absolute structure (most commonly it is **Anomalous dispersion**).
+If they are close to 1, it may be necessary to invert the structure with '<c>inv -f</c>'.
+Select from the drop-down menu the method used to determine the absolute structure (most commonly **Anomalous dispersion**).